FerElena/COMMON_CRITERIA_EAL2_cryptomodule/README.md

 # Common Cryptographic Library

 ## Name
-Development of a certifiable EAL2 cryptographic module following the design guidelines of the FIPS standards.
+Development of a certifiable EAL2 cryptographic module following the design guidelines of the FIPS standards (This does not mean that the module is certified, nor that it has any guarantee, as I do not have the time or the money to go through this certification.).

 ## Description
 The objective of this project is threefold.
 First, it aims to serve as a foundational project for my Bachelor’s Thesis (TFG) in the field of Software Engineering.
 Second, it seeks to enhance my programming skills, particularly in the domain of cryptography.
 Third, and most importantly, this endeavor is designed to develop a functional cryptographic module capable of securely encrypting and authenticating data packets in compliance with FIPS standards, the subsystems that compose the module are as independent between them as possible, so they cant be taken out, and implemented in othe software.